roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/edit-filter-criteria.md

   - PowerApps
   - D365CE
 ---
-# Edit filter criteria and change sort order in model-driven app views
+# Edit filter criteria and change sort order in model-driven app table views

 [!INCLUDE [cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 <a name="BKMK_EditFilterCriteria"></a>

 Along with the columns displayed in a view, the filter criteria applied to a view is a critical part of the value provided by the view.
-You can add or edit filter criteria and change the sort order for the columns that you include in a view.
-If a sort order is not set for a view, by default the view is sorted by the primary column in the view in ascending order (A to Z).
+It is possible to add or edit **filter criteria** and change the **sort order** for the columns that you include in a view.
+If a sort order is not set for a view, by default the view is sorted by the **primary column** in the view in ascending order (A to Z).

 ## Change the sort order of a view

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).

-2. Expand **Data**, select **Tables**, select the table you want, and then select the **Views** tab.
+2. Expand **Data**, select **Tables**, select the table required, and then select the **Views** tab.

 3. Select a view to open it in the view designer.